YFValue Achieves Market Cap of $7.54 Million (YFV)

-YFValue (CURRENCY:YFV) traded down 7.7% against the dollar during the twenty-four hour period ending at 22:00 PM ET on April 27th.
-Over the last seven days, YFValue has traded down 29% against the dollar.
-One YFValue coin can currently be bought for approximately $1.63 or 0.00008941 BTC on major cryptocurrency exchanges.
-YFValue has a market capitalization of $7.54 million and $1,534.00 worth of YFValue was traded on exchanges in the last day.
+YFValue (CURRENCY:YFV) traded 7.7% lower against the U.S. dollar during the 24-hour period ending at 18:00 PM Eastern on April 29th.
+YFValue has a total market capitalization of $7.54 million and approximately $1,534.00 worth of YFValue was traded on exchanges in the last 24 hours.
+In the last seven days, YFValue has traded down 29% against the U.S. dollar.
+One YFValue coin can now be purchased for approximately $1.63 or 0.00008941 BTC on exchanges.

 YFValue Profile